Finding a Shampoo Free of Chemicals Can Be Difficult, but It Is Possible

 Hair care products like shampoo and conditioner are highly engineered.
 They’ve been designed to lather up and leave your hair “squeaky clean”, but that’s not even that good for you!
-Dangerous shampoo chemicals will leave your hair stripped of natural oils, which is why we need conditioner to re-moisturize it without leaving it oily.
-Achieving these effects, being shelf stable, and not using and harmful ingredients is a big ask for brands looking to make safer options, but it is possible.
+Dangerous shampoo chemicals will leave your hair stripped of natural oils causing dry hair, which is why we need conditioner to re-moisturize it without leaving it oily.
+Build up of these chemicals can also clog and reduce the size of hair follicles, leading to hair loss and damage, especially to sensitive skin.

 Disclosure: This post was written by MADE SAFE.
 MADE SAFE is the first non-toxic certification in the country that screens products across store aisles for chemicals known to harm human health and ecosystems.
 They’re experts on common toxic chemicals in products and safer options.
 The product recommendations, however, are from an investigation by Mamavation alone.

 Surfactants: This is what makes your shampoo lather up with suds.
 We usually associate soap suds with cleaner hair, but that’s not necessarily the case.
 Sudsing doesn’t really occur much in nature, so it’s often the result of a chemical reaction or agent.
 While these chemicals aren’t toxic to humans, they can cause serious irritation and can be really harmful to aquatic life.
 Given the quantity of shampoo going down the drain every time we wash our hair, we’d prefer to avoid irritation and create a safer environment by choosing better products.

 Preservatives: Ever noticed the expiration date on your shampoo?
 Nope, neither have we.
 That’s because shampoos are full of preservatives to keep them shelf-stable.
 They’ll last for a really long time without separating out or going “off”.
-These preservatives prevent the growth of yeast, mold, bacteria etc. But because they’re literally designed to kill things, preservatives are tricky and can have a range of toxicity problems for both humans and the environment.
+These preservatives prevent the growth of yeast, mold, bacteria, etc., but because they’re literally designed to kill things, preservatives are tricky and can have a range of toxicity problems for both humans and the environment.

 Ingredients to Avoid*:

-- Formaldehyde releasing preservatives:
+- Formaldehyde-releasing preservatives:

 - DMDM hydantoin

-- imidazolidinyl urea
+- Imidazolidinyl urea

-- diazolidinyl urea
+- Diazolidinyl urea

-- polyoxymethylene urea
+- Polyoxymethylene urea

-- sodium hydroxymethylglycinate
+- Sodium hydroxymethylglycinate

-- 2-bromo-2-nitropropane-1,3-diol (bromopol)
+- 2-bromo-2-nitropropane-1,3-diol (bronopol)